 How many people silently miss the ones that they’ve lost?
 It’s isolating.
 Not something we talk about or share with others.
 We like happy, not sad.

 I wonder, will we be reunited with our lost loves?
 I like to think it will be one magnificent reunion.
 The thought soothes and makes me smile.

-in Memory: Julie, Lloyd, Alice, Steve, Gladys, Dad, Alan, Doug, Shirley, Normy, Richard, Dude, Lisa, Mama, Pat A.
+In Memory: Julie, Lloyd, Alice, Steve, Gladys, Dad, Alan, Doug, Shirley, Normy, Richard, Dude, Lisa, Mama, Pat A., Libbey, Duane